robinz-labs/digishow/README.md

 ![digishow_link](images/digishow_link.jpg)

-DigiShow LINK app enables signal transferring between MIDI and other digital device interfaces like DMX, ArtNet, OSC, Modbus, Arduino, Philips Hue, as well as controls for media presentation on screens.
+DigiShow LINK app enables signal mapping and transferring between MIDI and other digital device interfaces like DMX, ArtNet, OSC, Modbus, Arduino, Philips Hue, as well as controls for interactive media presentation on screens.

 MIDI notes and MIDI control changes are mapped and transformed to the signals for light, servo, media and more controls.
 Also, some input signals from sensors can be converted to MIDI notes or CC that will be able to be processed by other digital music software.

-DigiShow LINK works well with any music software that supports MIDI input/output, like Ableton Live, Logic Pro, FL Studio, etc. Light, media and other show cues can be flexibly arranged on MIDI tracks with notes and CC automation.
+DigiShow LINK works well with any music software that supports MIDI input/output, like Ableton Live, Logic Pro, etc. Light, media and other show cues can be flexibly arranged on MIDI tracks with notes and CC automation.

 ## Supported Interfaces